 9. Take A Ride In The Vintage American Cars.

 Havana is often described as a city frozen in time.
 And one reason for that is the many vintage American cars from the 60s-ish era.
 And, some popular excursions revolve around touring in such cars.
 We actually had the opportunity to sit in a car and take pictures during our private tour.
 And, after doing that, we decided to book a separate tour that included riding around in one.

 This excursion sounded fun on paper, and ended up being even more fun than we imagined.
 The kids absolutely loved it.
 All of the vintage cars that participated in this tour were convertibles.
 So, we were able to drive around with the top down taking in all of the sites and cruising by the ocean.

-The organized excursion included a one hour car ride (although it ended up being more than a hour) plus a 2 hour bus tour and a stop for drinks at a famous hotel bar.
+The organized excursion included a one-hour car ride (although it ended up being more than an hour) plus a 2-hour bus tour and a stop for drinks at a famous hotel bar.
 The pricing for the whole excursion was based on per car.
 Even though the brochure said that there was a limit of 3 guests per car, when we asked, we were told that taking 4 guests when two of them were kids would be fine.
-Price per car was $289.
-Entire excursion was 5 hours.
+The price per car was $289.
+The entire excursion was 5 hours.